Francesco Parravicini: Treviso

 Parravicini formally joined Treviso on 1 July 2001.

 He made his Serie A debut against A.S.
 Livorno Calcio on 11 September 2005.
 Treviso was promoted due to Caso Genoa, the bankruptcy of Torino Calcio and AC Perugia.

-In January 2006 Parravicini was sold to Fiorentina for €2.7 million, but loaned back to Treviso for the rest of the season.
+In January 2006, Parravicini was sold to Fiorentina for €2.7 million, but loaned back to Treviso for the rest of the season.
 Treviso also signed William Viali outright, Gianni Guigou and Christian Maggio in temporary deals.

 Palermo

 In May 2006, Parravicini was sold to Palermo from Fiorentina for €1.5 million as part of the deal of Mario Santana (€6.5 million).
 Fiorentina also retained half of the player's registration rights.
-He played 5 games in UEFA Cup, 1 in Coppa Italia and 8 in the Serie A, before move on loan to Parma.
+He played five games in the UEFA Cup, 1 in Coppa Italia and 8 in the Serie A, before moving on loan to Parma.

 Parma

 On 31 January 2007, he was loaned to Parma, with Maurizio Ciaramitaro returned to Palermo.
-On 11 February 2007 he played his first Serie A match for Parma against A.S.
-Roma.
+On 11 February 2007 he played his first Serie A match for Parma against AS Roma.

 In June 2007, Parma bought Parravicini outright from Palermo and Fiorentina for €1.9 million.
 Palermo and Fiorentina share the revenue equally.
 The deal also made Palermo only paid Parma €4 million cash for the signing of Mark Bresciano (€2.5 million) and Fábio Simplício (€4.6 million) in 2006, as Parma acquired 50% rights of Parravicini (€950,000), Igor Budan (€1.25 million) and Davide Matteini (€900,000) from Palermo in 2007.
-(Before the deal Palermo still had €4,666,000 debt to Parma on 30 June 2007) Parma also signed Reginaldo from Fiorentina in 2007 for €4.5 million, thus along with Parravicini, counter-weight the signing of Sébastien Frey from Parma in 2006 for €5.6 million.
+(Before the deal, Palermo still had €4,666,000 debt to Parma on 30 June 2007) Parma also signed Reginaldo from Fiorentina in 2007 for €4.5 million, thus along with Parravicini, counter-weight the signing of Sébastien Frey from Parma in 2006 for €5.6 million.

 On 2 February 2009, the Parma F.C. player will play on loan for Atalanta until the end of the season; at the same time Parma have obtained from the Lombard club the loan of Antonino D'Agostino and Alessio Manzoni.